serraict/serraict.github.io/_posts/learn/2015-11-18-agile-retrospectives-program-day3.md

 According to [Gonçalves 2015] it is important to find the root cause, because

- * only then we will address the *real* issue
+ * only then we will address the *real* issue;
- * it will save us time - if we do not fix the root cause, the problem will keep occuring, only in different forms
+ * it will save us time - if we do not fix the root cause, the problem will keep occuring, only in different forms;
- * killing the root will kill a whole tree of problems
+ * killing the root will kill a whole tree of problems;
- * it will lead to action items that are not "fluffy"
+ * it will lead to action items that are not "fluffy".

 This all being said I'm not really sure if there is really a single root cause for every problem.
 However, if there are more than a single root cause, working on one of those is always better than working on a branch of the tree.